Create Amazon EBS snapshots - Amazon EBS

 Use the New-EC2Snapshot command.

-• Multi-volume snapshots support up to 128 Amazon EBS volumes for each instance, which includes the root volume and up to 127 data (non-root) volumes.
-The maximum number of Amazon EBS volumes that you can attach to an instance depends on the instance type and instance size.
-For more information, see Instance volume limits.
+• Multi-volume snapshots support up to 128 Amazon EBS volumes attached to an instance, including the root volume and up to 127 data volumes.

-To create a snapshot from the volumes of an instance, use one of the following methods.
+To create multi-volume snapshots from an instance, use one of the following methods.

 Console